Faculty member shot and killed in a campus building, says University of North Carolina official

 Shortly before 4 p.m., students and faculty started emerging from campus buildings, with the lockdown over.

 The report of the shooting and subsequent lockdown paralyzed campus and parts of the surrounding town of Chapel Hill a week after classes began at the state’s flagship public university.
-The university has approximately 20,000 undergraduate students and 12,000 graduate students.
+The university, with about 20,000 undergraduate students and 12,000 graduate students, canceled Tuesday classes.

 During the lockdown, a student told TV station WTVD that she had barricaded her dormitory door with her furniture.
 Another student, speaking softly, described hiding in fear with others in a dark bathroom.